View Joseph Turner's Obituary on https://www.wvgazettemail.com/ and share memories

 JOSEPH ALLEN "JOEY" TURNER, 43, of Dunbar, passed away Thursday, January 23, 2020.

-Joey is survived by his wife, Malisa Turner; children, Shana, Aubrey, and Kaden; parents, Marsha and Glen Booker; sister, Kelly Turner; brother, Marcos Valentine.
+He is survived by his wife, Malisa; children, Shana, Aubrey, and Kaden; parents, Marsha and Glenn Booker; sister, Kelly Turner; brother, Marcos Valentine; grandchildren, Jayce and Marleigh; nephews and niece, Jayallen, Amari, Amya, Masyn and Macai; cousins who were like siblings, and a host of aunts, uncles, and friends.

+He was a tenured employee at AEP and will be sadly missed by all.

 Memorial Service will be held from 2 to 4 p.m.
 Saturday, February 1, at the Dunbar Woman's Club, Dunbar.